alexfurtunato/parsecpy/README.md

 # parsecpy

-Python module to interface with PARSEC 2.1 Benchmark, controlling execution triggers and processing the output measures times data to calculate speedups
+Python library to interface with PARSEC 2.1 and 3.0 Benchmark, controlling execution triggers and processing the output measures times data to calculate speedups.
+Further, the library can generate a mathematical model of speedup of a parallel application, based on "Particles Swarm Optimization" algorithm to discover the parameters to minimize a "objective function".

 ## Features